-The core of our ecosystem is the HSA, a financial account through which consumers spend and save long-term for healthcare on a tax-advantaged basis.
+The core of our ecosystem is the health savings account, or HSA, a financial account through which consumers spend and save long-term for healthcare on a tax-advantaged basis.
+We refer to the HSAs for which we serve as custodian as our HSA Members.
 We are the integrated HSA platform for 87 health plans, and over 34,000 employer clients.
 Our customers include individuals, employers of all sizes and health plans.
 We refer to our individual customers as our members, our health plan customers as our Health Plan Partners and our employer clients with more than 1,000 employees as our Employer Partners.
 Our Health Plan Partners and Employer Partners collectively constitute our Network Partners.
 Through our Network Partners, we have the potential to reach more than a third of the under-age 65 privately insured population in the United States.

 Since our inception in 2002, we have been committed to developing technology solutions that empower healthcare consumers.
 In 2003, we began offering live 24/7/365 consumer support from health saving and spending experts.
 In 2005, we integrated HSAs with our first Health Plan Partner, and in 2006, we were authorized to act as an HSA custodian by the U.S. Department of the Treasury.
 In 2009, we integrated HSAs with multiple health plans of a single large employer, began delivering integrated wellness incentives through an HSA, and partnered with a private health insurance exchange as its preferred HSA partner.
 In 2011, we integrated HSAs, RAs, and investment accounts on one website, and in 2013, our registered investment advisor subsidiary began delivering HSA-specific investment advice online.
 In 2015, we launched our HSA Optimizer, which helps HSA members optimize their accounts based on their individual preferences and goals.
-In 2016, we launched a new feature which provides account holders advance access to funds.
+In 2016, we launched a new feature which provides HSA account holders advance access to employer contributions.